jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.audio/README.md

-Audio descriptors for the sonosthesia project
+Audio descriptors for the sonosthesia project.
+Provides descriptor signals for audio.